mi3nts/btl433EspecChamber/README.md

 ### The water supply
 * Pressurize the tank to 18 psi using an air pump
-* Fill in the tank
+* Fill in the tank (5% Distilled water)
-* Connect the appropriate hoses
+* Connect the appropriate tubing
+* Turn the pump on using the toggle switch on top

 ### Dry Air Purge